Ice Castles In New Brighton Set To Open This Week

 MINNEAPOLIS (WCCO) — One silver lining to the recent cold weather: The Ice Castles in the Twin Cities are almost ready for guests.

-The company that makes the frozen attraction announced on social media that the New Bright location in Long Lake Regional Park will open Friday.
+The company that makes the frozen attraction announced on social media that the New Brighton location in Long Lake Regional Park will open Friday.
 Tickets go on sale Tuesday night.

 The Ice Castles attraction is returning to New Brighton this winter after the pandemic forced the company to take a season off.
 This season’s winter playground is set to feature tunnels, caverns, towers, fountains, slides, and crawl spaces — all lit in an array of colors.